jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-3/_index.md

-+++
+---
+heading: "Section 3"
+title: "The Effect of Chance on Morality"
+linkTitle: Section 3
-title=  "The Effect of Chance on Morality" description=  "Section 3 of Part 2 of the Simplified Theory of Moral Sentiments by Adam Smith" author=  "Adam Smith" image=  "/covers/tms.jpg"
+description: "Section 3 of Part 2 of The Theory of Moral Sentiments by Adam Smith Simplified"
-# image=  "/photos/acecard.jpg"
-+++
+image: /covers/tms.jpg
+date: 2022-04-24
+---